 4. Demographics

-Since there are no tools available for analyzing LinkedIn demographics, you pretty much have to study on your own.
+Since there are no tools available for analyzing LinkedIn demographics, you pretty much have to study this on your own.
 To do so, just scroll through the likes and comments and look for patterns.
-What type of people interacts with the brand the most?
+What types of people interact with the brand the most?
 Where do they work?
 What titles do they have?

 5. Content strategy evolution

-Go back to the beginnings of the company page and see how their page evolved over the years.
-Analyze their previous approaches and see how they compare to the current approach.
+Go back to the beginning of the company page and see how their page has evolved over the years.
+Analyze their previous approaches and see how they compare with the current approach.
 Is it more or less effective?
-Any content mistakes that you can learn and avoid?
+Are there any content mistakes that you can learn from and avoid?

-Gather the number of branded or community hashtags followers.
-This number provides insights into the competitorsâ brand health and the strength of its community.
+Gather the number of branded or community hashtag followers.
+This number provides insights into the competitorsâ brand health and the strength of their communities.

 7. LinkedIn ads performance

-In the Ads section, you can study your competitorâs LinkedIn paid campaigns.
-These can help you set the tone for your campaigns and understand their targeting better.
+In the ads section, you can study your competitorâs LinkedIn paid campaigns.
+These can help you set the tone for your campaigns and better understand their targeting.

 LinkedIn inbuilt competitor analysis tool

 LinkedIn has launched a new competitor analysis tool to simplify social media marketersâ daily lives.
-Although, currently, it shows only two graphs: Followers and Organic content metrics (number of posts and engagement rate).
+However, it currently shows only two graphs: followers and organic content metrics (number of posts and engagement rate).

 Note: Youâll need admin access to your company page.